 OK, then don't send it over the internet.
 Use one of these payment methods, like sending it through the mail.

-And remember - I don't keep your information on anywhere on the servers that run the web site, it's on a computer several miles distant from there.
+And remember - I don't keep your information on anywhere on the servers that run the web site, it's on a different computer.